 Aesthetically, the café’s facade and interior has all the hallmarks of a medieval English house.
 Think black-and-white structure with wooden beams, creaky floorboards, winding staircases, and cosy nooks and crannies.
 (Even though it’s snug inside, the table layout and little ‘booths’ upstairs makes it comfortable to stay distanced.)
 An upstairs window seat lets you enjoy your tea and bites while absorbing the bustling ambiance of the High Street outside.
 This is a spot where you’ll often see street performers on the thoroughfare; my latest lunch was accompanied by the cheerful sounds of an Irish tap-dancer.

 But more to the point: the tea and coffee here really is some of the best you will find in Lincoln.
 The food ain’t bad either!
-You can get an afternoon tea for two for £24.95, which is a great price compared to the local average and considering the prime location.
+You can get a classic afternoon tea for just £18.50, which is a great price compared to the local average and considering the prime location.
 There’s plenty more to try, too; on my most recent visit I indulged in a toasted sandwich of Lincolnshire sausage, cheddar and apple chutney, rounded off with a scone (jam and clotted cream of course), and washed down with a pot of the famous gold medal blend tea.

 As you will read below, there are many wonderful tea rooms in Lincoln to visit.
 But if you only have time to try one, and you want an authentic slice of what the city offers, you can’t go far wrong with a stop off at Stokes High Bridge Café.